1974 Australian federal election

-The 1974 Australian federal election was held in Australia on 18 May 1974.
+A federal election was held in Australia on 18 May 1974.
 All 127 seats in the House of Representatives and all 60 seats in the Senate were up for election, due to a double dissolution.
 The incumbent Labor Party led by Prime Minister Gough Whitlam defeated the opposition Liberal–Country coalition led by Billy Snedden.
 This marked the first time that a Labor leader won two consecutive elections.

 Prior to the election the voting age had been reduced from 21 to 18 years.
 The election was held in conjunction with four referendum questions, none of which were carried.

 Future Prime Minister John Howard entered parliament at this election.
 Snedden became the first Liberal Leader not to serve as prime minister.

 Background and issues

 Gough Whitlam had been an active prime minister since his party's victory in the 1972 election, and his government had pursued many socially progressive reforms and policies over its first term.
 However, it suffered through the 1973 oil crisis and the 1973–75 recession and received a hostile reception from the coalition/DLP-controlled Senate, with the last Senate election held in 1970.

 Following an attempt by Whitlam to create an extra Senate vacancy in Queensland by appointing former Democratic Labor Party (DLP) Leader, Senator Vince Gair, as Ambassador to Ireland, Snedden announced that the opposition would block the Government's supply bills in the Senate.
 After a great deal of legalistic argumentation in both houses about the Gair Affair, and justified by the failure of six (non-supply) bills to pass the Senate, Whitlam requested and was granted by Governor-General Sir Paul Hasluck a double dissolution under section 57 of the Constitution.
 The already-announced election date of 18 May was kept.
 The election focused on Whitlam's first 1 1/2 years in office and whether the Australian public was willing to continue with his reform agenda.